Timing for Teams: Frequently Asked Questions

 You can only view times spent on projects associated with your team.
 Your team members' non-team projects are private to them and not visible to you.

-Can I view my team's time entries in Timing for Mac?
+Can I view my team's times in Timing for Mac?

 What does it cost?
 How do I order?